 The Alliance undertook a decision to offer an Intensified Dialogue to Georgia at the informal meeting of NATO Foreign Ministers held in New York in 2006.
 Consultations on political, security, conflict resolution, defence, civil emergency planning, economic, scientific, educational and other issues were held in the frames of the Intensified Dialogue.

-Based on succesful implementation of commitments undertaken under the IPAP and a progress achieved during cooperation within the Intensified Dialogue, Allied heads of states and governments agreed at the 2008 Bucharest Summit (reflected in the Bucharest Summit Declaration) that Georgia will become a NATO member.
+Based on the successful implementation of commitments undertaken under the IPAP and progress achieved during cooperation within the Intensified Dialogue, Allied heads of states and governments agreed at the 2008 Bucharest Summit (reflected in the Bucharest Summit Declaration) that Georgia will become a NATO member.
 This decision carries a significant political message which was reconfirmed at subsequent NATO Summits.

 The Alliance decided to establish a NATO-Georgia Commission (NGC) at a special meeting of NATO Foreign Ministers held on 19 August 2008, whereas a Memorandum of Understanding (MoU) was signed during the first official visit of the North Atlantic Council (NAC) in Georgia on 15 September 2008.

 On 7 December 2011 NATO Headquarters (Brussels) hosted a Foreign Ministers’ meeting where Georgia was formally referred to as the NATO aspirant country together with Montenegro, Bosnia and Herzegovina and North Macedonia.

 At the 2014 NATO Wales Summit, Allies recognized Georgia as one of the most interoperable partners and granted the “Enhanced Opportunities Partners” (EOP) status together with four other nations (Australia, Jordan, Finland, and Sweden).
 The abovementioned format grants the country enhanced opportunities of cooperation with NATO.

 At the 2014 Wales Summit, the Allies endorsed the Substantial NATO-Georgia Package (SNGP) as part of the Defence and Related Security Capacity Building Initiative (DCB).
 The SNGP aims at strengthening Georgia’s defense capabilities, enhancing its interoperability with NATO and advancing its preparations for membership.